-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) seeks applications for funding under the Project Safe Neighborhoods (PSN) Formula Grant Program.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) seeks applications for funding under the Project Safe Neighborhoods Formula Grant Program (PSN).
 This program furthers the DOJ's mission by providing support to state, local, and tribal efforts to reduce violent crime.

-This solicitation incorporates the OJP Grant Application Resource Guide by reference.
-The OJP Grant Application Resource Guide provides guidance to applicants on how to prepare and submit applications to OJP for funding.
+This solicitation incorporates guidance provided in the OJP Grant Application Resource Guide which provides additional information for applicants to prepare and submit applications to OJP for funding.
 If this solicitation expressly modifies any provision in the OJP Grant Application Resource Guide, the applicant is to follow the guidelines in this solicitation as to that provision.